ekeilty17/ekeilty17.github.io/_posts/limits-and-continuity-series/2022-10-01-introduction.md

 tags:       limits, continuity, delta-epsilon, introduction
 ---

-**TODO** This entire series probably needs to be polished, but the content is mostly already here.

 ## Motivation

 When writing my [derivative proofs series](/blog/derivative-proofs/), in the [introduction](blog/derivative-proofs/introduction/) I assert without proof the limit laws that we would need.
 Here, I would like to take the time to rigorously prove these limit laws using the epsilon-delta definition, in order to provide the proper foundation for my derivative proofs series.